Shikifuyin/AzerothCore-ClassLess-Solo/README.md

 ClassLess System for AzerothCore ... the Solo-friendly way !

 Current Features :
-- Server Spell/Talent/Glyph manager (ELUNA)
+- (ELUNA) Server Spell/Talent/Glyph manager
-- Client UI (ELUNA)
+- (ELUNA) Client UI
 - Secured against client-side tempering !

 Work In Progress :
-- Add Pet support (ELUNA)
-- Mana/Rage/Energy uniformisation (DBC/SQL)
-- Item uniformisation (DBC/SQL)
-- Quest uniformisation (DBC/SQL)
-- Generic Class
 - Extensive testing of all Spells/Talents/Glyphs and interactions
+- (ELUNA) Pet support 99% done but on hold : Eluna has no way to learn/unlearn pet spells, known issue.
+This will require me to implement the feature in Eluna's source directly and request a pull.
+Repacks will have to update.
+- (DBC/SQL) Mana/Rage/Energy uniformisation
+- (DBC/SQL) Item uniformisation
+- (DBC/SQL) Quest uniformisation
+- (C++,DBC/SQL) Generic Class
-- Stat Allocation system ?
+- (C++,DBC/SQL) Stat Allocation system ?
-- Some of those most likely require C++ core edits, hence a custom build.
-As much as possible I want this to be compatible with any azerothcore-based repack for now ...
+- Those which require C++ core edits are not planned in the near future.
+As much as possible I want this to be compatible with any azerothcore/trinitycore-based repack ...

 Compatibility :
 - Any AzerothCore build/repack with Eluna support.